 The annual Volunteer Fair, sponsored by Miami's Office of Community Engagement & Service, hosts on-campus and local non-profit organizations so students can learn more about service opportunities.
 Representatives from groups like the FreeStore Food Bank, Habitat for Humanity, and Butler County Head Start visit campus to explain the goals of their organizations and inspire students to volunteer.

 - Greek Fireside Chats

-Students interested in joining a fraternity or sorority can learn more about Greek life at fireside chats during the first month of school.
+Students interested in joining a fraternity or sorority can learn more about Greek life at fireside chats during the first month of fall semester.
 Greek life representatives will hold discussions at various residence halls to offer information and answer questions.
-Recruitment takes place second semester.
+Recruitment takes place spring semester.